mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Laen-Laen, what's wrong?"

-He shifted his legs a little to reveal a little kaln dressed in strange reed clothing curled at his belly.
+He shifted his legs a little to reveal a little kaln dressed in strange kelp clothing curled at his belly.

 "Oh my goodness," she exclaimed, reaching for hae, "Are you ok?"